 Keep abreast of the political, economic- and social developments of Sweden

 Tailored for an international audience - understand the complexities and subtleties of Sweden

 The Monthly Policy Review is an independent research publication catering to a global audience that wishes to keep abreast of issues that shape the political- and economic climate in Sweden.

-The report provides insight into the big issues affecting Sweden and is designed as a resource to understand the complexities and subtleties of the country while keeping on top of the latest policy news.
+The report provides insight into Swedish current affairs and is designed as a resource to understand the complexities and subtleties of the country while keeping on top of the latest policy news.
 Further, the reports are tailored for internationals, helping them overcome possible cultural- and historical gaps in their knowledge of Sweden.